-From a strictly-design standpoint, there's not much difference between the Tab S6 and its little brother, the Tab S6 Lite.
+From a strictly-design standpoint, there's not much of a difference when comparing the Galaxy Tab S6 Lite vs S6.
 However, once you start diving deeper, the differences are apparent and obvious.
+But there are a few reasons why both of these rank as two of the best Samsung tablets.

 Samsung pretty much has the Android tablet market cornered.
 Google has seemingly given up for the time being or is working on something in the background.
 Even other options from the likes of Huawei and Lenovo just can't hold up.
 That makes the Tab S6 one of the best, if not the best, Android tablet available.